 The Fund has determined that it has one business model.

-• Held-to-collect business model: this includes cash and cash equivalent and investment in fixed deposits and bonds.
+Held-to-collect business model: this includes cash and cash equivalent and investment in treasury securities such as government bills and bonds.
 These financial assets are held to collect contractual cash flow.

 Assessment whether contractual cash flow is SPPI